Policies & action

 China's power supply is characterised by two seemingly conflicting trends.
 On one hand, the country leads the world in renewable energy deployment—surpassing its 2030 wind and solar capacity targets six years ahead of schedule.
 The rapid growth in renewables has been sufficient to meet rising electricity demand.

 On the other hand, coal remains the dominant source of power, accounting for over 60% of electricity generation, with new coal power plants still being built at the largest scale globally.
 Whether China can peak its emissions ahead of 2030 and achieve significant reductions largely depends on whether renewable energy can truly replace coal as the dominant source of power.
-The rapid expansion of renewables had not translated into a decline in coal power until recently; in the first quarter of 2025, electricity demand rose by 2.5% while coal-dominated thermal generation fell by 4.7%, resulting in a 5.8% drop in CO2 emissions from the power sector (Myllyvirta, 2025a).
+The rapid expansion of renewables had not translated into a decline in coal power until recently: in the first half of 2025, growth in solar power alone met the increase in electricity demand, leading to a 3.4% decline in coal use and a 3% reduction in CO2 emissions in the power sector (Myllyvirta, 2025b).

 Coal